Florida State Road 836: Connecting Miami

 In January 2019, the construction of a new SR 836/I-95/I-395 interchange project began.
 The GMX is overseeing the construction of a new double-decker span of the SR 836 (from NW 17 Avenue, rising over the center of the existing SR 836 roadway, and touching down at I-395, east of the I-95 interchange), while the Florida Department of Transportation (FDOT) is overseeing the construction of the complete replacement of the I-395 sector (from I-95 to the MacArthur Causeway), with a new "signature" cable-stayed bridge extending across it and over Biscayne Boulevard.
 Community parks, art installations, and urban green spaces will be designed underneath the 1.4-mile stretch, from NW 3 Avenue to Biscayne Boulevard.
 In addition, I-95 will undergo concrete pavement reconstruction from NW 8 Street to NW 29 Street.

 The project is known as "Connecting Miami".
 The entire project is expected to cost $840 million and be completed in late 2027.

-Kendall Parkway
+Proposed four-mile extension

-The Kendall Parkway is a planned new north–south extension of SR 836, a multimodal transportation corridor mostly west of SW 167th Avenue from the current termini of SR 836 at NW 137th Avenue to SW 136th Street.
-The entire project is expected to cost over $1 billion.
+The Kendall Parkway was a proposed 14-mile north–south extension of SR 836, originally planned to serve as a multimodal transportation corridor sitting mostly west of SW 167th Avenue and east of SW 177th Avenue (SR 997), the latter having recently been widened from a rural two-lane roadway to a four-lane divided highway between 2015 and 2021.
+The proposed route was to run from the current termini of SR 836 at NW 137th Avenue, to SW 136th Street near Miami Executive Airport.
+Nearly fifty percent of the required land was secured for the project.

+The original 14-mile extension was cancelled on June 11, 2026, due to the costs having increased to $3 billion.
+Voters opted for a shorter four-mile extension that would end near the intersection of SW 8th Street (US 41/Tamiami Trail) and SW 157th Avenue, with an expected project cost of $1.5 billion.